MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-storage.md

 >[NOTE] For an explanation of managed disk provisioning such as
 > disk allocation and performance, see [Managed disks overview](../../../virtual-machines/managed-disks-overview.md).

-The performance of the disk increases with the capacity, grouped by [premium disk labels](../../../virtual-machines/disks-types.md#premium-ssd) such as the P1 with 4GiB of space and 120 IOPs to the P80 with 32TiB of storage and 20,000 IOPs.
-Premium storage supports a storage cache that helps improve read and read/write performance.
+The performance of the disk increases with the capacity, grouped by [premium disk labels](../../../virtual-machines/disks-types.md#premium-ssd) such as the P1 with 4GiB of space and 120 IOPS to the P80 with 32TiB of storage and 20,000 IOPS.
+Premium storage supports a storage cache that helps improve read and write performance for some workloads.

 There are also three main [disk types](../../../virtual-machines/managed-disks-overview.md#disk-roles) to consider for your SQL Server on Azure VM -  an OS disk, a temporary disk, and your data disks.